 Help put an end to whaling

 Did you know that whaling is still happening in our oceans?
 A 1986 moratorium on commercial whaling, put forward by the International Whaling Commission, was intended to put an end to whaling around the world.
-Since this decision, over 25,000 whales have been killed by Iceland, Norway, Japan and the Faroe Islands (Denmark).
+Since this decision, well over 60,000 whales have been killed by Iceland, Norway, Japan and the Faroe Islands (Denmark).

 You can help put an end to this by signing petitions, contacting your local embassies and members of parliament, raising awareness and supporting non-profit anti-whaling groups